 Because runners’ injuries have such a wide array of possibilities, it’s essential to speak to a doctor and diagnose exactly what your injury is and begin treatment as soon as possible.

-To book your consultation with one of the specialists at Gotham Footcare in New York City, call or email anytime and get started on stopping further harm to your body.
+To book your consultation with one of our New York City runners' injury specialists at Gotham Footcare, call or email anytime and get started on stopping further harm to your body.

 Generally speaking, you will likely experience aching and soreness from your regular routine of running, so it’s important to pay attention to your body when the pain doesn’t subside, or is always present, particularly when at the beginning of a workout.
 You may also notice a loss of motion or sharp pains associated with certain movements.